-The lower of 5% or the increase in the RPI The lower of 2.5% or the increase in the RPI
+The lower of 5% or the increase in the RPI Pension built up after 5 April 2005

+The lower of 2.5% or the increase in the RPI

-The month of RPI used is March and increases applied in the year from were based on RPI to the year ending March 2022, which was 9.0%.
-Increases in the Plan year are based on the immediately preceding March RPI, with increases due in April and May payable from June and backdated due to timing of RPI figures being released.
+The month of RPI used is March and increases applied in the year from 31 May 2023 onwards (due to the timing of RPI figures being released) were based on RPI to the year ending March 2023, which was 5%.
+Commencing April 2023, all increases in the Plan year will be based on the immediately preceding March RPI, with increases due in April and May payable from June and backdated.